 About Your YBL Instructors

 Youth Becoming Leaders is run by Asbury University faculty and students from the Christian Studies and Philosophy department in partnership with Asbury Theological Seminary faculty, Youth for Christ staff, local ministry leaders, and a host of expert guests.
-Speakers for our 2020 program will be announced this fall.
-Take a look at some people we had with us in 2019!

 Brian Hull is the program director and is a professor of Youth Ministry at Asbury University.
 Brian has over 20 years of youth ministry experience and has been the director of the CALL Conference, a weekend experience for High School students who are called to ministry, since 2009.